About Me

 (Opinions of all shades are welcome; malicious comments may will be deleted at my discretion.)

 I’ve always been a writer and an editor.
 Occasionally, I have been a Writer, published here and there with pieces I like less than some of my eulogies, love letters, and lit theory essays.
-I moved from print publications (+web when I had time) into full-time web work in 2007, and I make my living trying to improve and measure online communication and engagement (I do still edit on paper from time to time).
-I operate from a cross-functional, collaborative philosophy — on the best days, I pull together the right people, understand the audience, craft the best message(s), apply the right technology, press “go,” then measure and optimize.
+I moved from print publications (+web when I had time) into full-time web work in 2007; for the next 16 years, I made my living trying to improve and measure online (mostly) communication and engagement.
+On the best days, I pulled together the right people, understood the audience, crafted the best message(s), applied the right technology, pressed “go,” then measured and optimized.

-On the worst days, I just press “go.”
+On the worst days, I just pressed “go.”

 I have a bachelor’s degree that says I’m a journalist who could not pass up a law or government class.
 I am addicted to CNN MSNBC not having cable.
 Also to marathoning scifi shows I should’ve watched ages ago or haven’t seen in ages (Babylon 5 quotes are always welcome).